 About the RACP

-We connect, train and represent more than 25,000 medical specialists and trainee specialists from 33 different specialties, across Australia and Aotearoa New Zealand.
+We connect, train and represent 28,000 medical specialists and trainee specialists from 33 different specialties, across Australia and Aotearoa New Zealand.

 Through the RACP, specialists:

 - Provide accredited specialist training to trainee doctors who have completed their medical degree and wish to further specialise as physicians in Australia or New Zealand.

 - Provide continuing professional development and education for specialists who have completed their physician training and have become Fellows of the RACP.